 One of the most notable differences between credit agreements and indentures is that debt securities are more expensive to prepay.
 Investment grade debt securities are generally redeemable only by paying a make-whole premium (often with a "par call" feature, which allows the securities to be redeemed at par a few months to a year before maturity).
-Non-investment grade debt securities include a call schedule that becomes less expensive over time, eventually allowing redemption at par (floating rate notes, which are considered more similar to loan instruments, generally have a lower prepayment premium than fixed rate notes).
+Non-investment grade debt securities include a call schedule that becomes less expensive over time, eventually allowing redemption at par.
 In contrast, loans are generally prepayable with little or no premium.

-An indenture does not include representations and warranties; instead, representations and warranties are made by the issuer to the underwriters in the underwriting or purchase agreement.
+An indenture does not include representations and warranties; instead, representations and warranties are made by the issuer to the underwriters in the underwriting agreement.
 In addition, an issuer (and underwriter) can face US securities law liability for material misstatements or omissions in the offering document, which creates a strong incentive for accurate statements in the offering document.
 An indenture does not include conditions to funding because the indenture is executed substantially simultaneously with funding.
-Indentures generally permit, subject to compliance with the covenants in the indenture, the issuance of additional notes of the same or a different series than the notes originally issued.
-In the case of an issuance of additional notes, a new underwriting or purchase agreement will most likely be entered into, which will require the issuer to make representations and warranties again.

 The note is the legally binding agreement executed by the issuer and acknowledged by the trustee that sets forth the payment obligations of the issuer.
 In many cases, the note is a relatively short document that refers back to the other terms contained in the indenture, including the covenants.
 Sometimes the note also recites the principal covenants in summary form.
-Typically the indenture provides that one or more series of notes may be issued pursuant to the same indenture.
-The note (and potentially a supplemental indenture) will set forth specific terms that apply to that particular series of notes but may not apply to other series of notes issued under the same indenture, such as any optional redemption terms.
+Typically, the indenture provides that one or more series of notes may be issued pursuant to the same indenture.
+The note will set forth specific terms that apply to that particular series of notes but may not apply to other series of notes issued under the same indenture, such as any optional redemption terms.

-2.2 Use of LMAs or Other Standard Loans
+2.2 Use of LMA or Other Standard Loans

 In the USA, there is no standard form of documentation for loans or the issuance of debt securities.
 However, certain industry groups - for example, in the case of loan documentation, the Loan Syndications & Trading Association (LSTA) - have developed certain model clauses.
-In US acquisition financings, the documentation is typically based on the financial sponsor's form documents, if applicable, the lead arranger's or underwriter's form documents, or a precedent transaction previously undertaken by the acquirer or a precedent transaction with similar transaction characteristics that is agreed by the parties.
-Please see 2.1 Governing Law for a discussion of standard agreements.
+In US acquisition financings, the documentation is typically based on the financial sponsor's form documents, if applicable, the lead arranger's or underwriter's form documents, or a precedent transaction previously undertaken by the acquirer or a precedent transaction with similar transaction characteristics.
+Please see 2.1 Governing Law, above, for a discussion of standard agreements.